 How to Make Oreo Waffles

-To start making Oreo waffles, preheat your waffle iron.
+To start making Oreo waffles, preheat your waffle maker or iron.
 If you don’t have a waffle iron, you can use a grill pan instead.
 Preheat that on the stove over medium heat.
 In a medium mixing bowl, combine your flour, salt, and baking powder.
 Sifting them together can help to mix them more evenly and break up any large clumps that form.

 In a separate, larger bowl, combine your milk, oil, vanilla extract, and eggs.
 Optionally, at this point, you can separate your eggs, adding only the yolks to the wet mix.
 If you choose to do this, whip the whites to stiff peaks in a separate bowl and set them aside.